vembarasugn/creditcardfrauddetection/README.md

 ##Credit Card Fraud Detection

-#I have used Python Scientific Computing Libraries and Machine Learning Algorithm to do thid Credit Card Fraud Detection Analysis.
+#I have used Python Scientific Computing Libraries and Machine Learning Algorithm to do thid Credit Card Fraud Detection Analysis using Jupyter Notebook.

 #Model Prediction using Isolation Forest Algorithm.